timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 WindowedWidth=1366
 WindowedHeight=768
 [Defaults]
-Gamma=5
+WindowedMode=True
+Gamma=4
 EOF
 ```

 - Additional settings are intentionally omitted.
 EverQuest will populate defaults and user preferences automatically on first launch.
-A low initial gamma (such as Gamma=5, approximately 21% in‑game) mitigates display gamma bleed into the desktop environment under Wine while still providing a comfortable baseline.
+A low initial gamma (such as Gamma=4, approximately 15% in‑game) mitigates display gamma bleed into the desktop environment under Wine while still providing a comfortable baseline.
 You can fine‑tune gamma and dimensions later using the in‑game and winecfg options.

 - This creates a clean, deterministic baseline for the initial launch.
 No further editing is required at this stage.
 At this point, the EQ-game-files/ folder contains a clean, reproducible EverQuest + EQAscendant baseline.